Cards Basics

 A physical card program issued by Bond will always include virtual cards.
 In some cases where you might be using virtual cards to manage supplier or vendor payments and have no need for physical cards for in-person payments at a point-of-sale terminal, a virtual-only card program can suffice.
 Differences between these program considerations and use cases are summarized below.

-Physical cards, especially custom take longer to design and manufacture and can be more expensive.
+Physical and Virtual | - On-demand delivery - Neobank - Freelance platform | Physical cards, especially for consumer programs are more likely to be top of wallet.
+Physical cards, especially custom take longer to design and manufacture and can be more expensive. |

-* Virtual cards are significantly cheaper and can be used at scale for several B2B payment scenarios.
+Virtual Only | - Wallet only consumer program - Supplier payments - Vendor management | * Virtual cards are significantly cheaper and can be used at scale for several B2B payment scenarios. |

 What is the process for custom cards?